avilabon/MDEF_Albert/docs/term2/T2-05-DigitalPrototypingForDesign/T2-05-02-DP4D_Module2.md

 ![Energy consumption in EU households](../../images/T2_EnergyComsumtion_SE_article_Households_2021.png)

 The main insulators currently used are: Fiberglass, Mineral wool (rock and slag wool), Cellulose, Natural fibers  (cotton, sheep's wool, straw, hemp), Polystyrene, Polyisocyanurate, Polyurethane, Perlite, Cementitious foam, Phenolic foam, Insulation facings.
+Better insulation of homes can greatly reduce this consumption.
+For this reason we wanted to test the insulating capacity of mycelium composites.Better insulation of homes can greatly reduce this consumption.

+The experiment carried out at home consisted of placing 3 temperature dataloggers in the environment for a few hours, starting with the same temperature for all three.
+One of them has been covered with 10 mm thick plywood, the other has been covered with the mycelium and straw panel 9 mm thick and the third has been left uncovered as a control.

 With this simple experiment I explored the potential of mycelium (Ganoderma sp.) with straw as a thermal insulator.